RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 #### 5. Rollout new KG2c version to `arax.ncats.io` development endpoints
 - [ ] Notify the `#deployment` channel in the `ARAXTeam` Slack workspace that you are rolling out a new version of KG2c to the various `arax.ncats.io` development endpoints.
 - [ ] for the `RTXteam/RTX` project, merge the `master` branch into the branch for this KG2 version.
+Record this issue number in the merge message.
 - [ ] for the `RTXteam/RTX` project, merge this KG2 version's branch back into the `master` branch.
+Record this issue number in the merge message.
 - [ ] to roll `master` out to a specific ARAX or KG2 endpoint named `/EEE`, you would do the following steps:
   - [ ] If you are offsite, log into your office VPN (there are strict IP address block restrictions on client IPs that can ssh into `arax.ncats.io`)
   - [ ] Log in to `arax.ncats.io`: `ssh arax.ncats.io` (you previously need to have set up your username, etc. in `~/.ssh/config`; see the top of this issue template for an example)